Southampton-RSG-Training/dirac-intro-to-open-mp/_episodes/05-hybrid-parallelism.md

 ![A diagram showing MPI+OpenMP](fig/mpi+openmp.png)

 In an MPI+OpenMP application, one or multiple MPI processes/ranks are created each of which spawn their own set of OpenMP threads as shown in the diagram above.
+The key thing to realise is that by combining MPI and OpenMP, we can scale an OpenMP program from only being able to use the resources on a single HPC compute node to being able to use *multiple* compute nodes.
+We can think of it was MPI being in charge of parallelising a program across nodes, whilst OpenMP is responsible for the parallelism on a node.

-In this setup, the MPI processes can still freely communicate with one another.
-Threads within the same MPI process, obviously do not need to communicate with one another but, maybe not so obvious is that threads in one processes cannot communicate with the threads in another -- not unless we are very careful and explicitly set up communication between specific threads using the parent MPI processes.
+The MPI processes are able to communicate data with one another and the threads within the same MPI process are still using shared-memory, so do not need to communicate data.
+However, threads in other MPI processes cannot use the data that threads in another MPI process have access to due to each MPI process having its own memory space.
+It is still possible to communicate thread-to-thread, but we have to be very careful and explicitly set up communication between specific threads using the parent MPI processes.

 As an example of how resources could be split using an MPI+OpenMP approach, consider a HPC cluster with some number of compute nodes with each having 64 CPU cores.
 One approach would be to spawn one MPI process per rank which spawns 64